COMP2150-24s1/level-design-assessment-Bostonrix/README.md

 placed in prep for the spitter
 ### 2.7.
 Spitters
 place in tight spot for enemy to reduce spitters movements, perfect height for use of gun.
-### 2.8.
-Checkpoints
-place after the spitter, as following this are the spikes, that need a respawn and thus a perfect location.
 ### 2.9.
 Spikes
 used in basic parkour to present threat in the jump.
+### 2.9.
+Switch and teleporter
+as with the following checkpoint, used to signify that the tutorial section has finished.
+### 2.8.
+Checkpoints
+place after the spikes, this marks the end of the "tutorial phase.
+While the main mechanics have been introduced, moving platforms, keys, and passthrough platforms will be revealed later to add spice to the relevant sections.
 ### 2.10.
 Moving Platforms

 ### 2.11.
 Passthrough Platforms